Characteristics of Human Papillomavirus (HPV)

 They appear mainly on the fingers and palms, although they can also pop up on the elbows, knees, etc.

-Verrucas are not usually painful, but they are contagious through direct contact with the affected area.
+Common warts aren’t usually painful, but they are contagious through direct contact with the affected area.
 That’s why we should pay special attention to children who bite their nails or the skin around them.
-Human papillomavirus 2 and 7 are the ones responsible for causing verrucas.
+Human papillomavirus 2 and 7 are the ones responsible for causing these warts.

 This one is actually a genetic anomaly, which results in the immune system of sufferers being unable to fight or control HPV infections.

 The result is the appearance of a large number of colored lesions (macules) and lesions with a bulbous appearance (papules).
 These most commonly appear on the palms of the hands and the fingers and are the result of human papillomavirus 5 and 8 infections.

 Here the contagion is, in the majority of cases, sexual.
 In fact, some experts on the topic consider saying that the most common mode of transmission is specifically through oral sex.

 Oral or pharyngeal papilloma